theforeman/foreman_bootdisk/README.md

 The gem name is "foreman_bootdisk".
 Run `foreman-rake db:migrate`, `foreman-rake db:seed` after installation.

-RPM users can install the "ruby193-rubygem-foreman_bootdisk" or "rubygem-foreman_bootdisk" packages.
+RPM users can install the "tfm-rubygem-foreman_bootdisk" or "rubygem-foreman_bootdisk" packages.

 Debian users can install the "ruby-foreman-bootdisk" package.